Trump: 'Nobody' Attended Biden's 'Surrender' Speech at UN

-Republican front-runner and former President Donald Trump took to Truth Social to mock President Joe Biden’s “surrender” speech Tuesday at the United Nations General Assembly in New York.
+Republican front-runner and former President Donald Trump took to Truth Social on Tuesday to mock President Joe Biden's "surrender" speech before the United Nations General Assembly in New York.

 "Biden just finished his surrender ('speech') at the United Nations, and nobody, despite all we give them, showed up.
 No respect for America any longer!"
 Trump posted.